Running and Debugging Node.js

 Running a Node.js application

 PhpStorm runs Node.js applications according to a run configuration of the type Node.js.
-PhpStorm also uses this configuration for debugging Node.js applications locally.
+PhpStorm also uses this configuration to start the debugger together with Node.js applications.

 To create a Node.js run/debug configuration